Pronunciation: zoe NIS a mide

 What should I discuss with my healthcare provider before taking zonisamide?

-You may not be able to take zonisamide if you have ever had a severe allergic to a sulfa drug.
+You may not be able to take zonisamide if you have ever had a severe allergic to sulfa drugs.

 - high levels of ammonia;